scriptydev/prescripty/README.md

-# scripty-hikari
+# scripty-v1a6

 Yet another rewrite of the Scripty Discord bot with [Hikari](https://hikari-py.dev) in Python.
+This uses Hikari bundled with the Tanjun framework as well as Miru for handling components.

 | Scripty Developers                              |
 | ----------------------------------------------- |